oloed/webactors/README.md

 The message sent will consist of the arguments to `sendback` concatented with any arguments passed to the callback when it is called.

+### WebActors.sendbackTo(actorId, args...) -> cb

+Like `sendback`, but creates a callback which sends a message to an actor other than the current one.

 ## Pattern Matching